Ministry of Posts and Telecommunications (North Korea)

-The Ministry of Posts and Telecommunications is a government ministry in North Korea which is responsible for the North Korean postal service, telephone system, and media such as television and print press.
+The Ministry of Posts and Telecommunications, or Ministry of Communications as called by CIA in the 1950s, is a government ministry in North Korea which is responsible for the North Korean postal service, telephone system, and media such as television and print press.
 Additionally, the ministry is responsible for mint stamps.
-In 2010, the ministry participated in a cyber-attack on South Korea using an IP address leased from China.
 The ministry is a member of the International Telecommunication Union and the Asia-Pacific Telecommunity.